BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/software.md

 you do not have hardware multiplication.
 You need both a function for that (link with the right gcc library) and you need to tell the compiler to generate a call to that function instead of a `MUL` instruction.
-This is what you chose at the beginning of `FIRMWARE/makefile.inc`.
+It also concerns all the floating point operations, that can be either implemented by using integer multiplication, or calling the software version.
+There are many combinations.
+This is what you chose at the beginning of `FIRMWARE/makefile.inc`, by setting `ARCH` (to `rv32i` or `rv32im` for now, but everything is ready for all the other extensions, such as `c`,`a`,`f`...).

 _If you want to know more / to have an even more baremetal approach:_